jupyter/governance/incubation.md

 # Jupyter Incubation Process

-Incubation is the process by which new Jupyter Subprojects can be created and evaluated for inclusion in the main Jupyter organization.
+Incubation is a process by which new Jupyter Subprojects can be created and evaluated for inclusion in the main Jupyter organization.
 In this context a Subproject is a GitHub repository with a development team that follows the Jupyter governance and contribution model.